homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

     challenge: BRHwxMS0yMi0zMy00NC01NS02NnxkZXZlbG9wZXJ8qrvM3e7/qqusra6vuru8vQ==
     response:

 Tears again, this time from hapiness my ARM hard rocking amigos.
-We can now test console_login in different ways, away from the original hardware.
+We can now test console_login in different ways, away from the original AP.
 That's right, you can also expirience the joy and the worm feeling of added security that console_login has to offer, in the confort of your own hardware!.
-And since /dev/urandom has a known value, the challenge is always the same, this is great for testing.
+And since /dev/urandom has a known value (the challenge will be always the same), wonderful for testing!.

 ## Getting even more back at console_login with gdb

-For gdb to work properly, we need to mount proc inside our chroot enviroment:
+For gdb to work properly, we need to mount proc inside our chroot enviroment before starting console_login:
 ```
 / # mkdir /proc
 / # mount proc /proc -t proc